caixnet/Chai/README.md

-# Chia
+# Chai
-Chia Language that a script designed for use on electronic devices for English, Chinese, Japanese and other languages.<br>
+Chai Language that a script designed for use on electronic devices for English, Chinese, Japanese and otheuages.<br>
 I have been updated script for English, Chinese, Japanese and Korean languages samples for help learning it <br>
 Currently, it’s researching, improving and developing...<br>
-The detail information to connect [wiki](https://github.com/caixnet/Chia/wiki) https://github.com/caixnet/Chia/wiki <br>
+The detail information to connect [wiki](https://github.com/caixnet/Chai/wiki) https://github.com/caixnet/Chai/wiki <br>

-## 0. Chia Number and Hand principle (数字和手型原理/수자와손 원리）
+## 0. Chai Number and Hand principle (数字和手型原理/수자와손 원리）
 **1=i, 2=e, 3=a, 4=o, 5=u**
 <table border="1" align="center">
     <tr>